Krelborn/KILabel/README.md

 ## Demo

-Repository includes KILabelDemo written in Objective-C that shows a simple use of the label in a storyboard with examples for implementing tappable links.
+The repository includes KILabelDemo, written in Objective-C, that shows a simple use of the label in a storyboard with examples for implementing touchable links.

 The demo also demonstrates how to use a gesture recognizer with the label to implement a long press on a link, which uses the **linkAtPoint** method.